 Please note that we will send your prescription to your named chemist if you haven’t done so, please contact the Practice to nominate one.

 Most repeat prescriptions are now produced electronically and are sent directly to the chemist of your choice.
 This means that you do not need to come to the surgery to collect your prescription but can go directly to your chemist to collect your medication.
 Our receptionists may ask you which chemist you would like your prescription to be sent to.
+If you need to request a new medication, please fill the form online here.

 Please allow 48 hours before collecting your prescription.
 We are now able to send prescriptions electronically direct to your chosen pharmacy.
 Please see your pharmacy or ask at reception for more details.